 University of Wisconsin - Eau Claire is among your top options if you're planning on studying Special Education.
-Special ed majors from University of Wisconsin - Eau Claire earn a boost of around 5.4% above the typical income of special ed graduates.
+Grads of the special ed program state that they receive average early career income of special ed and mid-career income of $53,235.
 The setting in an important urban center is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.

 Any student who is interested in Special Education needs to check out Eastern Illinois University.
-Students who complete this degree state that they receive average early career earnings of special ed and mid-career earnings of $53,294.
+Eastern Illinois University special education majors receive 2.5% more than the standard special ed graduate.
 This is a tremendous selection for students who opt for the charms of a quaint college town.

 Due to its dedication to superior educational standards and an annual price of $17,834, Eastern Illinois University is an excellent bang for your buck.
 Every year, approximately 72.0% freshman students get a scholarship, with the average amount being $4,384.
 Get a better idea of what student life at EIU is like by viewing some campus videos.